elegantchaos/Builder/README.md

 The approach taken was deliberately chosen to work with the _current_ abilities of spm, so that the prototype could be a standalone tool that sits _on top of_ spm and uses it.

-A real implementation could be integrated into spm itself, or could continue as a layer on top of it.
+A real implementation could be integrated into SwiftPM itself, or could continue as a layer on top of it.
 The main advantage of integration is just that there's no extra tool to have to install.

 Please leave comments and suggestions on the Swift forums, or as [issues in github](https://github.com/elegantchaos/Builder/issues).